On Retrospective k-space Subsampling schemes For Deep MRI Reconstruction: Results

 \subsubsection{Comparisons}

 Considering \Figure{metrics}, models trained on non-rectilinearly subsampled data, produced reconstructions of higher fidelity when evaluated on the respective test sets in comparison to models trained and evaluated on rectilinearly subsampled data for all datasets and acceleration factors.
-Models trained with VDPD-subsampled $k$-spaces obtained the best average quantitative evaluation results.
+Models trained with VDPD or Gaussian 2D -subsampled $k$-spaces obtained the best average quantitative evaluation results.

-As apparent from \Figure{scheme-specific_knee_results}, \Figure{scheme-specific_brain_results}, and Supporting Information Figure \hyperref[fig:S1]{S1}, for high acceleration factors (4 or 8) models trained on rectilinear schemes were more prone to reconstructing images with more errors and artifacts, in contrast to non-Cartesian or non-rectilinear schemes.
-However, for $R=2$ all models evaluated closely.
+As can be seen from Figures \ref{fig:scheme-specific_knee_results}, \ref{fig:scheme-specific_brain_results}, and \ref{fig:A1}, for high acceleration factors (4 or 8) models trained on rectilinear schemes reconstructed images with more errors and artifacts, compared to non-Cartesian or non-rectilinear schemes.
+However, for $R=2$ all models performed similarly.